Student Desk Cleaning Strategy

 Of course, you will have some lovelies who feel that peeling the stickers off every day is a better plan, so perhaps offering students no homework passes or extra computer time for those that still have them on their desks at random checks throughout the week might be the best way to make sure they stay put without having to permanently glue them on and risk the custodial staff coming after you for altering the classroom furniture.

-Enjoy quieting those desks!
+Enjoy cleaning out those desks!